ssbc/ssb-meta-feeds/README.md

 Meaning:
 - `metafeed` - the id of the feed this is underneath.
 As this is the topmost feed, this is empty
 - `subfeed` - the id of this feed, same as `keys.id`
-- `feedpurpose` - a human readable ideally unique handle for this feed
+- `purpose` - a human readable ideally unique handle for this feed
-- `feedformat` - the feed format ("classic" or "bendybutt-v1" are current options)
+- `format` - the feed format ("classic" or "bendybutt-v1" are current options)
 - `seed` - the data from which is use to derive the `keys` and `id` of this feed.
 - `keys` - cryptographic keys used for signing messages published by this feed (see [ssb-keys])
 - `metadata` - additional data